 Understanding skin cancer

 Melanoma is the most aggressive type of skin cancer.
 It develops from melanocytes and is known for spreading quickly if not detected early.
-While basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) are more common, melanoma poses a greater risk due to its tendency to metastasize rapidly.
+While basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) are more common, understanding Basal Cell Carcinoma Symptoms and Squamous Cell Carcinoma Symptoms is essential, as melanoma poses a greater risk due to its tendency to metastasize rapidly.

 Causes and risk factors